Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Since the input `testResultsFiles` is looking for `**/TEST-*.trx`, the data must be in the **VSTest** format.

-### Question #38
+### Question #33 💩💩💩💩

 You use an Azure Pipelines pipeline to build, test, and deploy an app named App1.

-You need to reduce how long it takes to complete unit and integration tests for App1.
+**You need to reduce how long it takes to complete unit and integration tests for App1.**

 The solution must ensure that the code coverage testing ratio is maintained.

 What should you do?